Lacock Choral Course

 ‘Echo Band’: 2,1,2,2; 2,1,2,0; hp; 1 perc (small drum, bell, glass milk bottles, bowed cymbal)

-Carrownagappul is inspired by peat bogs, and a week of fieldwork in July 2023 at Carrownagappul raised bog, Mountbellew, Co.
+Carrownagappul is inspired by peat bogs and a week of fieldwork in July 2023 at Carrownagappul raised bog, Mountbellew, Co.
 Galway.
 Rebecca Teesdale, Regional Manager for National Parks and Wildlife Service, East Galway, met me and gave permission for me to bivouac on the bog for the week.
 Maura Hannon and the team at ‘Galway’s Living Bog’ Interpretative Centre, Mountbellew, were a great help, and provided a very welcome lunch!

 I collaborated with Tina Claffey, Ireland’s premier photographer of bogs, wetlands and eskers, and author of Tapestry of Light (Letterfrack, Artisan House, 2017) and Portal (Dublin, Currach, 2022).
 Tina joined me for a day, and helped me to focus on the beauty beneath using a magnifying glass.
 She also shared her stunning macro-lens images.